ExtremeElectronics/RC20XX-file-transfer-programs/README.md

 The diskdefs file must have lines terminated in LF ONLY, don't copy/paste the file into an editor then save, it may change them to CRLF's
 Download and Save as RAW

+## Python instalation

-These scripts need python3 and you may also need to add in the pyserial module
+These scripts need python3.6 or greater and you may also need to add in the pyserial module "pip install pyserial" and the tkinterdnd2 module for the ffsexplorer "pip install tkinterdnd2"

-pip install pyserial

-and the tkinterdnd2 module for the ffsexplorer pip install tkinterdnd2

 # GUI Programs